sophiemiddleton/pyfitter/py-fitter/README.md

 The code is currently object orientated with a set of distinct classes:

-* main.py - the driver function.
+* `process.py` - the driver function.
 The user can define several input parameters, check the default settings (at the bottom of the Main.py script).
-* cut_module.py - takes in an opt to a list of cuts, applies cuts
+* `cut_module.py` - takes in an opt to a list of cuts, applies cuts
-* fit_module.py - runs unbinned ML fits to input data
+* `fit_module.py` - runs unbinned ML fits to input data
-* recoplot_module.py - plots reconstructed information
+* `recoplot_module.py` - plots reconstructed information
-* XPDF_module.py - sets of PDFs to be input into the fit module (X = mom, time)
+* `_PDF_module.py` - sets of PDFs to be input into the fit module ( mom, time)
-* Xcomponent.py - user input list of chosen PDF names, parameters and draw options (X = mom, time)
+* `_component.py` - user input list of chosen PDF names, parameters and draw options (mom, time)
-* results_module.py - TODO
+* `results_module.py`- runs functions to interpret the result (e.g. significance tests and limit setting)

 The latest version of the code >= v2_00_00 requires Mu2e's pyutils be within the users working directory.